-- Informal assessment through observation of student participation and engagement during discussions and activities. - Review completed vocabulary matching activity worksheets for understanding. - Evaluate group participation and presentations for comprehension of election concepts and processes.
+- Informal assessment through observation of student participation and engagement during discussions and activities. - Review completed worksheets for understanding of election concepts and processes. - Evaluate student responses during guided questions and discussions for comprehension of key concepts.

 Lesson Plan 2 with Scaffolds